-Review: each student writes an exhibition review towards the beginning of the semester.
+Exhibition Review I: each student writes an exhibition review of a current show towards the beginning of the semester.
 This gives tutors an opportunity to assess at an early stage the writing and critical skills of their tutees, and to offer appropriate feedback.